 Sign Up Bonus

 There are some truly confusing rules to sign up for the Marriott Bonvoy cards since there are cards available from both Chase and American Express.
-First things first.
-American Express will show a pop-up box when you apply to let you know if they feel you’re eligible for a sign-up bonus for this card.
+First things first, American Express will show a pop-up box when you apply to let you know if they feel you’re eligible for a sign-up bonus.
 The Bonvoy cards have their own set of additional rules for new applications.
 Here’s an explanation:

 Got all of that?
 Still eligible?
 Let’s go.

 There’s a $450 annual fee.

 When spending on the card, you earn points in the Marriott Bonvoy program as follows: